The Cops Already Think You’re Guilty and So Do Their Cameras

 If the judge determines that the statement fits the legal criteria to be allowed into evidence at trial, the jury will also be given the opportunity to watch the video.
 There are advantages and disadvantages to this.
 The jury can decide whether they believe the statement was freely given.
 However, based on the focal point of the camera used in the recorded statement, a jury might be much more likely to be Pre-Suaded that the defendant is guilty of the crime.

 Put simply, if the defendant doesn’t give a statement, there is no video recording of the statement, and therefore a camera angle can’t be a factor in a final verdict.
 This is minor in the grand production of a jury trial, but when a person’s liberty is on the line, every inch helps.

 Ironically, the purpose of recording interrogations was to make the process more balanced and objective.
 In the 1970s, there were several cases in which false confessions couldn’t be disproven because no recordings existed, leaving criminal defense attorneys without proof of unethical and unreliable interrogation tactics practiced by law enforcement.
 The purpose of recording videos is to help law enforcement establish the reliability of the statement and to protect the defendant’s rights.
 However, Cialdini states that even if a defendant’s statement is recorded, the recording may be prejudicial based solely on camera angles and visual depictions.

 In sum, Cialdini’s insight may seem strange, but it provides another reason for criminal defense attorneys to advise their clients invoke their right to remain silent.

 If you have been charged with a crime, you have tough decisions to make.
-When you hire the Berry Law Firm’s team of experienced defense attorneys, you pay us to worry about your legal problem, allowing you to focus on moving forward with your life.
-To schedule a consultation please call (402) 817-6550 or contact us here.
+When you hire the Berry Law’s team of experienced defense attorneys, you pay us to worry about your legal problem, allowing you to focus on moving forward with your life.